00sapo/python-dust/README.md

 metadata, You should always chose a python executable that is inside the `pyenv` directory of your project, usually the number 0.

+Moreover, to allow users to install the package, we will answer "yes" when `pdm` ask us if we want to publish the project as a pip package.
+You if you answer "no", you can still manually add your project name and version in the `pyproject.toml` file.

 After the installation, a check is performed.
 If it should say "OK!".

 ### Develop